-Training Industry, Inc. will soon release a research report on the 70-20-10 framework.
+Training Industry, Inc. has released an in-depth research report on the 70-20-10 framework.
 Recently, I published a blog post talking about how 70-20-10 can be interpreted as an OSF ratio.
 In this post, I want to talk a little bit about why we decided to start poking the idea of 70-20-10 with a stick.

 To quickly recap, an OSF ratio represents the relative amount of learning from on-the-job (O), social (S) and formal (F) sources.
 In this light, 70-20-10 is simply an OSF ratio that has become popular among L&D professionals.
 In our research, we argue that it would be a mistake to assume that 70-20-10 is the only ratio that works or that it’s the best among many possible ratios.
 What the optimal balance of O, S and F looks like for any given company can and should be different.

 Is it unique to suggest an alternative lens of looking at 70-20-10?
 In a word, nope.
 The mixture of learning sources has been variously called things like the 3E learning model by CLO, representing three “Es” of experience, exposure and education, or the FIS model by Dan Pontefract, representing formal, informal and social learning.
 Many others simply recognize 70-20-10 for what it is: a shorthand way of referencing the idea that employee learning can take many forms and come from multiple directions.

 So, why would we bother to research this idea?
 Isn’t it already widely understood that 70-20-10 is not intended to be a strict prescription for L&D?
 Are we merely kicking a dead horse by trying to put new numbers to the concept of 70-20-10?

 There are two reasons I’d like to discuss that answer these questions:

 - We very intentionally hung the word “ratio” on the idea of the OSF mixture.
 It represents something different than calling it a “model,” and it’s an important difference.